Learning Experiences

 -

-therapy, and manage and/or administer injectable pharmacotherapy for osteoporosis,
+type 2 diabetes, and manage and administer injectable pharmacotherapy

 -